nim-lang/Nim/doc/lib.rst

   High-performance JSON parser.

 * `jsonutils <jsonutils.html>`_
   This module implements a hookable (de)serialization for arbitrary types.
-Design goal: avoid importing modules where a custom serialization is needed; see strtabs.fromJsonHook,toJsonHook for an example.

 * `parsejson <parsejson.html>`_
   This module implements a json parser.
 It is used and exported by the json standard library module, but can also be used in its own right.